herhor67/libkeepass-directory-helper/README.md

 Its purpose is to make file reading even simpler, and to implement traversing of group/entry trees by name/title.

-Any other ideas or changes, please isssue.
+Any other ideas or changes, please issue.

 # Using
 The main entry point is the *KPHelper* class.
 It takes care of creating a key, choosing version, importing, and traversing the tree.

-# Examples:
+# Examples

 Create helper, read file with pasword, read some api key to `std::string`.
 ```cpp